zslajchrt/zslajchrt.github.io/_posts/2015-09-10-developing-protean-applications-part9.md

 #####Lowest Upper Bound (LUB) of Morph Type

-A **lowest upper bound** is the most specific type yet compatible with the types of all alternatives.
+A **lowest upper bound** is the most specific type yet compatible with the types of all alternatives from the morph model.

 #####Morph Model